 Background and Expertise:

-Dr. Elizabeth Purchase-Helzner is an Assistant Professor in the Department of Epidemiology and Biostatistics.
-She received a PhD in Epidemiology from the University of Pittsburgh in 2004, and subsequently held postdoctoral fellowships in Aging Epidemiology at the University of Pittsburgh, and in Neuroepidemiology at Columbia University’s Gertrude Sergievsky Center.
+Dr. Elizabeth Helzner is an Associate Professor in the Department of Epidemiology and Biostatistics.
+She received a PhD in Epidemiology from the University of Pittsburgh, and subsequently held postdoctoral fellowships in Aging Epidemiology at the University of Pittsburgh, and in Neuroepidemiology at Columbia University’s Gertrude Sergievsky Center.